-The board is pleased to report a significant improvement in the underlying results of the Group.
-For the year ended 31st December 2021, the Group generated revenues of £36.4m, up £3.6m from prior year.
-Profit from operations before exceptional costs was £2.5m, up £1.1m from prior year and EBITDA before exceptional costs was £3.8m up £1.2m from prior year.
-As mentioned in the Chairman's Statement, exceptional costs of £1.2m relate to extensive repairs to the chain cell area of our Hunslet Road property, following the discovery of a series of structural faults along three walls.
-As at the year end, we had spent £0.2m demolishing the walls, dismantling a large area of roofing and securing the surrounding area.
+The board is pleased to report a significant improvement in the underlying results of the Group for the second year running.
+For the year ended 31st December 2022, the Group generated revenues of £44.9m, up £8.5m from prior year.
+Profit from operations before exceptional costs was £4.4m, up £2.0m from prior year and EBITDA before exceptional costs was £6.0m up £2.2m from prior year.
+As mentioned in note 3 of the financial statements, exceptional costs of £0.4m relate to additional costs in respect of extensive repairs to the chain cell area of our Hunslet Road property, following the discovery of a series of structural faults along three walls in 2021.